FIWARE/tutorials.Identity-Management/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 This tutorial is an introduction to [FIWARE Keyrock](http://fiware-idm.readthedocs.io/en/latest/) - a generic enabler which introduces
 **Identity Management** into FIWARE services.
-The tutorial explains how to create users and applications, and how to assign roles and permissions to them.
+The tutorial explains how to create users and organizations in preparation to assign roles and permissions to them in a later tutorial.

 The tutorial demonstrates examples of interactions using the **Keyrock** GUI, as well [cUrl](https://ec.haxx.se/) commands used to access the **Keyrock** REST API - [Postman documentation](http://fiware.github.io/tutorials.Identity-Management/) is also available.